Loyola University Chicago

 About the Leadership Institute

 The ability to navigate the rapidly evolving field of higher education takes resiliency, flexibility, and strategic visioning.
 The Division of Student Development (DSD) at Loyola University Chicago (LUC) is committed to providing professional development opportunities for staff that are aligned with the mission, and values of our institution, as well as our field.
-The Leadership Institute is designed as a year-long cohort-based program for entry-level and mid-level full-time staff members.
-Although the program is being developed by and primarily for staff in DSD, a number of campus partners who work in other divisions may also participate.
+The Leadership Institute is a year-long cohort-based program for entry-level and mid-level full-time staff members.
+Although the program was developed by and primarily for staff in DSD, and in collaboration with the Division of University Marketing & Communication (UMC), participation in the program is also open to campus partners who work in other divisions.
+DSD envisions collaborating with the new Vice President for Human Resources as well.

 Program Components